ajavamind/Multi-NX-Camera-Control/README.md

 ## How to setup and configure the cameras and application

-1. For each camera copy the autoexec.sh and inetd.conf files from the sdcard folder in this repository to the base folder of the camera memory card.
+1. For each NX2000 camera copy the autoexec.sh and inetd.conf files from the sdcard-NX2000 folder in this repository to the base folder of the camera memory card.
 Important - do this after Formatting your memory card.
+For the NX500 camera copy the contents of the folder sdcard-NX500 to the base folder of the camera memory card.

-2. On each camera perform the following HOME setup:
+2. On each NX2000 camera perform the following HOME setup:

 	> Expert - Manual

-3. On each camera perform the following MENU setup:
+3. On each NX2000 camera perform the following MENU setup:

 	> AutoShare off
 	>